THE GRAD FACTOR

 - Best Mobile App 2015: DENTALIQ (University of Manchester) (Follow them @)

-Each of our 4 category Award winners win a prize package enabling vital support and guidance for young start-up businesses, ensuring a more sustainable future.
-Each winner will receive:
+Each of our 4 category Award winners won a prize package enabling vital support and guidance for young start-up businesses, ensuring a more sustainable future.
+Each winner received:

 - PR & Brand Promotion (1 Year) – a dedicated PR agency service including a 1-to-1 PR session on ‘Building your Brand through PR and Social Media’, courtesy of Journolink

 - Personal Development – 2 x Tickets to The Millionaire Business School, led by extreme entrepreneur Peter Sage, courtesy of StartUp Factor & Sage International